jhhhuang/MyHomepage/content/post/TNR/index.md

   focal_point: Smart
   preview_only: false
 ---
 T﻿he tensor network renormalization group study for q-state clock model.

+W﻿e failed to perform the Loop-TNR algorithm in <https://doi.org/10.1103/PhysRevLett.118.110504>

 To be continued...